MECLabTUDA/Lifelong-nnUNet/README.md

-# Lifelong-nnUNet supports Neural Cellular Automata
+# nnUNet meets Neural Cellular Automata for equitable segmentation

 ![](assets/model_comparison.png)
 This branch supports training of NCA models in the nnUNet autoML framework.
 Our NCA model achieves segmentation performance similar to the nnUNet, which is considered the state-of-the-art segmentation model, while requiring $4000\times$ fewer parameters.
 Configuration and training of the nnNCA models can be done using the commands